manojchandola/WeatherApp/README.md

 ### Getting Started
 1. open the project DemoOpenWeather.xcodeproj to run the project
 2. cmd+B to build the project, and cmd+R to run

 ###  Features Implemented
+1. Design pattern followed as MVVM
-1. Integrated Weather API for up-to-date weather forecast for next 5 days
+2. Integrated Weather API for up-to-date weather forecast for next 5 days
-2. View weather forecasts of a city mentioned
+3. View weather forecasts of a city mentioned

+### Unit Test Cases
+1. Unit test case passed for Weather Model
+2. Unit test case passed for WeatherView Model for web-service calling

 ### Missing Features
 1. Showing all list of weather forecasts in single view of a city